motivoart/popup/README.md

 # Popup Plugin

-A flexible, TypeScript-based popup plugin that supports click-triggered and auto-open modals.
+A flexible, TypeScript-based **Popup** plugin that supports click-triggered and auto-open modals.
 It allows for both generated content and custom HTML templates.

 ---